Does Childbirth Require Episiotomy?

 Ultimately, base the decision to perform an episiotomy on medical necessity and a discussion between you and your healthcare provider.
 If you have questions or concerns about episiotomy or other aspects of childbirth, be sure to discuss them with your medical team.

-To support the writing of scholarly articles about ob-gyn, ClinicalPosters sells human anatomy charts, scientific posters and other products online.
-You may remit a small donation or leave an encouraging comment to keep the work going.
-Visible content is optimized for device size.
+To support the writing of scholarly articles about women, ClinicalPosters sells human anatomy charts, scientific posters, and other products online.
+You may sponsor specific articles or remit a small donation.